MALIEVRA/MALIEVRA/README.md

 - Hi, I’m @MALIEVRA
-- Just A Student learning some code and desain
+- Just A Student learning some code and design
 - Nothing Special thx

 <!---